A mutation-selection model for general genotypes with recombination: Example I: Mutation counting

 \section{Example I: Mutation counting}

 The simplest special case of our framework occurs when there are many loci but the selective cost of a genotype $g$ only depends on the total number of loci $g(\M)$ at which there have been ancestral mutations away from the wild type.
+For example, suppose that the space $\M$ of loci is the unit interval $[0,1]$ and the selective cost $S$ is of the form $S(g) = s(g(\M))$ for some non-decreasing function $s: \mathbb{N}_0 \rightarrow \mathbb{R}_+$ with $s(0) = 0$. \glossary{$\mathbb{N}_0$}